MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-deep-links.md

 | forceOfflineDataSync | Ensures that data sync is triggered so that all the latest data is available |

-If opening an `entityrecord` form or creating a new `entityrecord`, use the following parameters.
+If opening an `entityrecord` form or creating a new `entityrecord`, use the following parameters:

 | **Parameter**                       | **Description**                                                                                            |
 |---------------------------------|--------------------------------------------------------------------------------------------------------|